 Law: Strong communication skills, research and critical thinking skills, and interpersonal skills are all essential to doing well in the legal profession.
 Law schools heavily rely on student performance on the LSAT among their other admission criteria.
 Guidance for LSAT preparation is available through Marian University's Exchange which also hosts annual events to provide students who are interested in law the opportunity to meet current legal professionals.
 The Exchange is also a place where students interested in legal internships can be connected to local opportunities for such experiences.
-For more information regarding career paths into the legal profession and advising regarding appropriate course work, contact William Mirola, Ph.D., Dean, College of Arts and Sciences, at 317.955.6033 or mirola@marian.edu.
+For more information regarding career paths into the legal profession and advising regarding appropriate course work, contact William Mirola, Ph.D., Dean, College of Arts and Sciences, at mirola@marian.edu or by phone at 317.955.6033.

 Medical: Certain post-bachelor professional schools-dentistry, medicine, optometry, occupational and physical therapy, pharmacy, veterinary, etc.-require the student to complete prerequisites before being considered for admission.
 Students may select any academic major and must fulfill the prerequisites of the professional school to which they intend to apply.
-For more information, contact Dr. Kimberly Vogt at 317.955.6435 or by e-mail at kvogt@marian.edu as early as possible.
+For more information, contact David Benson, Ph.D. at dbenson@marian.edu or by phone at 317.955.6028.